couchbaselabs/blip-wireshark-dissector/README.md

 ## Binary Installation Instructions

+At the time of writing (Dec 2018) an official version of Wireshark that includes the dissesctor is not available.
+It will be included in version 3.0.
 A Developer Preview can be downloaded from the [Wireshark Developer Preview Downloads](https://www.wireshark.org/download/automated) page.
+The version must be at least 2.9.0.

 ## Source Installation Instructions